Anchor Blue Clothing Company: Later years

 In the late '90s, the company changed its name to Anchor Blue because they had marketed, distributed, and sold their own line of jeans (for both men and women) and other clothing and accessories in their stores but wanted the chain's name to reflect their own name brand.
 Up until that time, Miller's Outpost (and subsequently Anchor Blue Clothing Company) were also selling brand names from some of their competitors in the apparel industry.
 Levi's, Menace, Mecca, and other name brands were also sold but later dropped when Anchor Blue decided to exclusively sell its own Anchor Blue fashion line.
 During the years that it was known as Miller's Outpost, the retail chain marketed and sold their own urbanwear line, Steel Wing, and their own activewear line.
 Those two lines have been discontinued.

 Most of the Anchor Blue stores were located in enclosed shopping centers.

 The company was owned by an affiliate of Sun Capital Partners, a Florida-based investment firm.

 Bankruptcy

 Anchor Blue went through Chapter 11 bankruptcy in June 2009.
 During this process they closed over 50 stores, including all their stores in Florida and Georgia.
 They also sold their sister brand, Levi/Dockers Outlet by Most to Levi's Inc. In August 2010, the company opened its online site for customers to make purchases, after a more than 3-year delay due to poor sales performance.

 In January 2011, Anchor Blue ceased corporate operations.

-Since then, Anchor Blue have advertised their "Going Out of Business" sales.
-They have tried to sell their products, including store fixtures with discounts up to 70%.
+From thereon out, Anchor Blue advertised their "Going Out of Business" sales.
+They tried to sell their products, including store fixtures with discounts up to 70%.
 In 2011, Anchor Blue officially closed all stores due to economic struggles.